Model access is the first architecture decision.

 Provider API Programmatic endpoint, SDKs, API keys, usage billing, model/version selection.
 Custom CLIs, agents, evals, internal tools, repeatable workflows, backend services.
 You own auth handling, retries, logging, cost controls, and safety boundaries.

 Local endpoint Runtime process, downloaded model, local address, hardware-dependent performance.
-Offline experiments, privacy-sensitive prototypes, learning, model swapping, low-cost iteration.
+Offline experiments, privacy-sensitive prototypes, learning, model swapping, and low-cost testing.
 You own installation, updates, speed, memory use, and model compatibility.

 Choose the first path that matches what you actually want.